CalPlug/ESP8266_Load_Controller/Source Code/April2018Update/ESP8266 Application/README.md

 what is saved into the EEPROM.
 There's no need to call this function outside of APModeSetup().

-* EEPROMReset() is the function should be called when an hardware interface such as a button is pressed.
+* EEPROMReset() is the function that should be called when an hardware interface such as a button is pressed.
 This function lets the user reset the hardware or clear the saved credentials within the EEPROM.